JP-MRPhys/bayesianLSTM/README.md

-## Implementation of Bayesian LSTM in Tensorflow for detail
+## Implementation of Bayesian LSTM in Tensorflow

 For full details see the blog post